Introducing the NEW "Back Trac"

 Why Do You Need the Back Trac?
 Throughout the growth and development of the spine, accumulated trauma and repetitive motions modify the global alignment of vertebrae with adaptive spinal segments.
 Unfortunately, the adaptive posture becomes painful, limits the range of motion, and reduces endurance and athletic ability.
 If not corrected, joint discs can be damaged, and vertebral joints can suffer excess wear and tear.
 This is where the Back Trac is most beneficial and superior to all other types of foam rollers on the market for at-home back pain relief.
-We recommend rolling on the Back Trac a few times each morning and evening (or anytime when you need a quick massage) to achieve and maintain spinal health!
+If you're wondering how to make good posture a habit, we recommend rolling on the Back Trac a few times each morning and evening.
+Anytime when you need a quick massage, take out your Back Trac to achieve and maintain spinal health!

 Why is the "Back Trac" THE BEST Foam Roller for Mid-Back Pain Relief?